Image Source: Marvel

 In Infinity War's only postcredits scene, Samuel L. Jackson's character sends a message through a beeper (so '90s, right?) and it shows a red, yellow, and blue logo.
 This turns out to be Captain Marvel's insignia.
 The standalone film for the female superhero is already in the works and set to come out just a few weeks before Avengers 4, which means we will soon get a glimpse of how Carol Danvers fits into the Marvel Cinematic Universe.
 Before that happens, though, you should probably get to know her.
 She just might be the key to saving the Avengers and the rest of the universe.

-Her Origin Story
+Captain Marvel's Origin Story

 In the comics, Carol Danvers crosses path with the original Captain Marvel, which is a mispronunciation of his real name, Mar-Vell, at an Air Force base.
 She gets her powers after a machine created by the Kree alien race, which Ronan the Accuser from Guardians of the Galaxy belongs to, explodes.
 Mar-Vell's powers transfer to Danvers in the process, giving her powerful abilities.
 At first she goes by Ms. Marvel, but she eventually adopts the moniker of Captain Marvel.
 For the movie, it is said that Marvel will be diverging from the comic books to keep it more cohesive with the other films.